UN Calls on Jordan to Grant Syrians Temporary Refuge After Russian Air Raids

 A Syrian family walk past tents at the Zaatari camp near the northern Jordanian city of Mafraq on 12 August, 2012.
 Photo: AFP

 After several days of unrelenting Russian air strikes over the Syrian-Jordanian border, the U.N.
-High Commissioner for Refugees Filippo Grandi issued statement calling on Jordan to open its borders to Syrian refugees on Thursday.
+High Commissioner for Refugees Filippo Grandi issued a statement calling on Jordan to open its borders to Syrian refugees on Thursday.

 “Given the immediate dangers, I am advocating for granting temporary refuge in Jordan to those in need of safety and for the international community to provide immediate and substantive support to Jordan, in a spirit of solidarity and responsibility sharing,” said Grandi.